 It's critical to have working brake lights on your car.
 They're a safety feature and a tool of courtesy to other drivers.
-Illuminated brake lights indicate your car is slowing down or has stopped, giving other cars -- in daylight, dim light or darkness -- plenty of time to stop so they don't crash into you.
+Illuminated brake lights indicate your car is slowing down or has stopped, giving other cars — in daylight, dim light or darkness — plenty of time to stop so they don't crash into you.
 Aside from all that, if your brake lights don't work you can get a traffic ticket.

 Brake lights, of course, depend on a car's electrical system, which runs on a series of switches and fuses to protect circuits.
-If one or more of your brake lights isn't working properly, it could mean one of three things: The brake light system fuse is blown, the brake light bulbs are burned out or the brake light wiring switch is broken.
-All of these issues are easy to troubleshoot.
+If one or more of your brake lights aren't working properly, it could mean one of three things: The brake light system fuse is blown, the brake light bulbs are burned out or the brake light wiring switch is broken.
+All these issues are easy to troubleshoot.